littlestone111/Awesome-Diffusion-LLM/README.md

 ## Contributions
-Contributions to this list are welcome!
-Please feel free to let me know if you find any awesome resources missing!
+Contributions are welcome!
+If you know of any related valuable resources that aren’t listed here, feel free to share them!